Bullying: how it affects autistic children and teenagers

 - Identify what’s causing the problem and try to find out why your child is behaving this way.
 You might need to help your child find other ways to behave – for example, asking an adult to help your child join in activities.
 Your child’s class teacher, a specialist support teacher or a psychologist could help you with this.

-- Help your child develop social skills.
-This will help your child understand social rules and how their behaviour affects others.
-Speak to the professionals who work with your child about therapies or supports that could help your child.
+- Speak to the professionals who work with your child about therapies or supports that could help your child understand social rules and the effect of their behaviour on others.

 - Reward your child for positive social behaviour like taking turns.
-And give clear consequences for bullying – for example, if your child isn’t letting someone else join in, your child might have to miss out on the activity.
+And give clear consequences for bullying.
+For example, if your child is repeatedly name-calling or excluding someone from an activity, your child might have to miss out on an activity.